cisco/mindmeld/source/userguide/lstm.rst

 Using LSTM for Entity Recognition
 =================================

 Entity recognition is the one task within the NLP pipeline where deep learning models are among the available classification models.
-In particular, Workbench provides a `Bi-Directional Long Short-Term Memory (LSTM) Network <https://en.wikipedia.org/wiki/Bidirectional_recurrent_neural_networks>`_, which has been shown to perform well on sequence labeling tasks such as entity recognition.
+In particular, MindMeld provides a `Bi-Directional Long Short-Term Memory (LSTM) Network <https://en.wikipedia.org/wiki/Bidirectional_recurrent_neural_networks>`_, which has been shown to perform well on sequence labeling tasks such as entity recognition.
 The model is implemented in `TensorFlow <https://www.tensorflow.org/get_started/>`_.

 LSTM network overview
 ^^^^^^^^^^^^^^^^^^^^^

-The Workbench Bi-Directional LSTM network
+The MindMeld Bi-Directional LSTM network

  - encodes words as pre-trained word embeddings using Stanford's `GloVe representation <https://nlp.stanford.edu/projects/glove/>`_
  - encodes characters using a convolutional network trained on the training data